Single-particle-exact density functional theory: Results on energies, participation numbers, and spatial densities

 In Fig.~\ref{RelDev_1pEx_HF_NIST} we benchmark the total binding energies of atoms and ions.
+We obtained the energies in Fig.~\ref{RelDev_1pEx_HF_NIST} by composing the 1pEx-basis solely of the hydrogenic bound states, see \ref{AppendixNonrelativisticAtoms}.
+When constrained to these states, HF indeed delivers the 1pEx energies for the two-electron systems reported in Fig.~\ref{RelDev_1pEx_HF_NIST}.
+However, the scattering states associated with the continuous part of the spectrum of the nuclear Coulomb potential need to be taken into account to recover the exact HF energies in the case of atomic systems with two electrons.
+In fact, with the scattering states completing the 1pEx-basis, 1pEx-DFT results should gain accuracy for electronic structure calculations in general; we leave this potentially fruitful enterprise for future work.
 In its current implementation with (i) the Dirac approximation and (ii) the incomplete search over density matrices, 1pEx-DFT yields energies that are accurate at the $1\mbox{--}2\%$~level when compared with HF, which itself provides the same level of accuracy when compared with the NIST Atomic Spectra Database \cite{NIST2021articleEntry}.
 As expected, the accuracy of $E_{\mathrm{1pEx}}$ improves as we increase the number $L$ of states of the 1pEx-basis that enter the competition in Eq.~(\ref{E}); as an illustration, we report binding energies for carbon with ${L=7}$, ${L=15}$, and ${L=31}$.
 Furthermore, $E_{\mathrm{1pEx}}$ becomes relatively more accurate as the ion-electron interaction intensifies.
 Then, deviations of the participation numbers $\dens{n}$ from the Fermi--Dirac distribution incur a penalty that increases, for example, along the helium isoelectronic sequence.
-In other words, the contributions of $H_{\mathrm{1p}}$ in highly charged ions dominate over the interaction energy, such that both the single Slater-determinant of HF theory and the exact single-particle treatment of 1pEx-DFT provide an increasingly accurate description.
+In other words, the contributions of $H_{\mathrm{1p}}$ in highly charged ions dominate over the interaction energy, such that both the single Slater-determinant of HF theory and the exact single-particle treatment of 1pEx-DFT provide an increasingly accurate description, if relativistic effects are included when called for.
 This observation is also in line with our results for the carbon-like Xe$^{48+}$ and the neon-like Xe$^{44+}$.
+Also the diminishing influence of the scattering states on the binding energies along the helium isoelectronic series helps align our 1pEx energies with the HF benchmark in Fig.~\ref{RelDev_1pEx_HF_NIST}, see \ref{AppendixNonrelativisticAtoms} for details.
 By design, however, $E_{\mathrm{HF}}$ is a lower bound to the currently implemented $E_{\mathrm{1pEx}}$---which is also true when accounting for relativistic effects.
 They become more important with increasing nuclear charge; see Ref.~\cite{Fischer2016} for a review on the theory of complex atoms.
 Since 1pEx-DFT handles the nuclear singularity exactly for any $Z$ by adopting the 1pEx-basis, 1pEx-DFT can be directly applied to large-$Z$ atoms and ions---provided that we supply the relativistic hydrogenic states as 1pEx-basis.
 These states are known analytically from four-component Dirac theory \cite{Bethe1957}, but for simplicity we will stay within the confines of the nonrelativistic algebra that underpins the specific 1pEx-framework laid out in Sec.~\ref{GeneralFormalism}; see Ref.~\cite{Englert2023DFMPS} for the more general perspective on DFT from a second-quantized point of view.
 Since electron--positron pair production is irrelevant for chemistry, we can fully take into account the relativistic corrections using the Schr\"odinger-like exact two-component quasi-relativistic method (X2C) \cite{Kutzelnigg2005,Liu2009}.
-In fact, its spin-free approximation (sf-X2C) is accurate enough for our purposes, see Appendix~\ref{AppendixRelativisticAtoms} for details.
+In fact, its spin-free approximation (sf-X2C) is accurate enough for our purposes, see \ref{AppendixRelativisticAtoms} for details.